 52: Average percentage of deals that closed over eight seasons (with the average valuation per deal at $1,694,560.80).
 In 8 seasons, the sharks have heard 707 pitches and offered 371 deals.

 59: Percentage of deals closed in season 8.
-The amount of deals closed has increased dramatically since season 1, with the average valuation per deal increasing from $181,000 per deal in season 1, to over $300,000 per deal in seasons 6, 7, and 8.
+The number of deals closed has increased dramatically since season 1, with the average valuation per deal increasing from $181,000 per deal in season 1 to over $300,000 per deal in seasons 6, 7, and 8.

 87: Percentage of businesses that did not receive deals that are still operating.
 Failing to get a deal does not mean your business fails.
 Sometimes appearing on Shark Tank is boost enough.